Any links to Amazon are affiliate links.

 After Kaitlyn was born, I again clammed up.
 I found the isolation of being housebound difficult.
 I am a social person and an extrovert.
 It made me very sad to watch my husband and son leave to go do something.
 I was happy that Brayden had someone to do things with, but it made me sad to miss out on it.
 We again talked about things, and everything was good and back to normal when postpartum was over.

-After Kaitlyn, I did recognize emotions.
+After Kaitlyn, I did recognize that these were postpartum emotions.
 I was stressed out.
 I had no appetite.
 I had a panic attack while in labor with her.
 We had lost a baby boy between Brayden and Kaitlyn, and I lived in constant fear that she was going to die any day.

 - This is Easy: You are calm.
 You are happy.
 Things couldn’t be better.
 Yep, I felt this way often.
 After all, I am the Babywise Mom.
 I can handle it.